wq/wq/docs/contrib/files.md

 The **files** module in [wq.db]'s `contrib` package provides some useful extensions to Django's built-in [FileField] and [ImageField].
 Specifically, files provides a custom `FileField` that can handle both images and non-image files and automatically place them in separate respective folders under your project's `MEDIA_ROOT`.
 When included in `INSTALLED_APPS`, files also registers a `File` model for use in your projects.

-The files module previously included code to generate on-demand thumbnails at different resolutions for any images in `MEDIA_ROOT`.
-As of wq.db 0.7.0 this functionality has been moved to a separate package, [Django Media Thumbnailer].

 ## File Models
 files includes a pair of [models] that can be leveraged to build a quick file manager in your project.
 These models can be leveraged by adding `"wq.db.contrib.files"` to your project's `INSTALLED_APPS`.